Aegizz/Tut-7-ON-Imp/README.md

 Our implementation is modified to heavily use server and client IDs to simplify the identification of servers and clients.
   - We are sending them in client lists, client updates, and private chats.
+    - Hasn't been implemented in private chats as of yet.
   - We also have some code to generate a time to die, however it has not been implemented yet.

-# Running Clients and Servers
+# Clients and Servers

 - Currently for our testing there exists server, server2 and server3.